-Transmittal of a Grant Agreement does not constitute approval of the activities described in your Consolidated Plan.
+Transmittal of a grant agreement does not constitute approval of the activities described in your Consolidated Plan.
 You are reminded that you, as grantee, are responsible for ensuring that all grant funds are used in accordance with all program requirements.
 An executed Grant Agreement is a legally binding agreement between the Department of Housing and Urban Development and your agency.
+Please note the special conditions attached to each Funding Approval/Agreement, including CDBG.